AlvGar9/AlvGar9/README.md

 I’m Álvaro Garabal Castro, a **Computer Engineer** and recent **MSc Artificial Intelligence graduate from the University of Edinburgh**.
 I’m passionate about designing and deploying **end-to-end machine learning solutions** that transform complex data into impactful, production-ready systems.

-- 🚀 Interests: **Machine Learning Engineering, Data Science, MLOps, NLP, and Computer Vision**
+- 🚀 Interests: **Machine Learning Engineering, Data Science, NLP, and Computer Vision**
 - 🌍 Application domains I’m drawn to: **Finance, Healthcare, and Consumer-Facing AI products**
 - 🧠 I thrive in **cross-functional teams**, love rapid prototyping, and enjoy turning research into real-world impact.